bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Interaction at a Redirected URI {#interaction-redirect}

-When the user is directed to the AS through the ["redirect"](#response-interact-redirect) capability, the AS can interact with the user through their web browser to authenticate the user as an RO and gather their consent.
+When the RO is directed to the AS through the ["redirect"](#response-interact-redirect) capability, the AS can interact with the RO through their web browser to authenticate the user as an RO and gather their consent.
-Note that since the client does not add any parameters to the URL, the AS MUST determine the grant request being referenced from the URL value itself.
-If the URL cannot be associated with a currently active request, the AS MUST display an error to the user and MUST NOT attempt to redirect the user back to any client.
+Note that since the RC does not add any parameters to the URL, the AS MUST determine the grant request being referenced from the URL value itself.
+If the URL cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any RC.

 The interaction URL MUST be reachable from the RO's browser, though note that the RO MAY open the URL on a separate device from the RC